End-user license agreement: Delivery of EULAs

 Initially, end-user license agreement (EULAs) were printed on either the shrinkwrap packaging encasing the product (shrink wrap contract) or a piece of paper.
 The license often stipulated that a customer agreed if they did not return the product within a specified interval.
 After the advent of the internet, EULAs are more often found in clickwrap format where the user only needs to click an agree button.
 Without the constraints of having to print the license, the length of the agreements ballooned.
-Another type of license, browserwrap, intuits the user's consent after they simply visit a website and are made aware of the terms of use.
+Another type of license, browsewrap, intuits the user's consent after they simply visit a website and are made aware of the terms of use.

 EULAs are often written in vague language, and do not inform the customer of the limitations on the agreement's enforceability.
 Most EULAs have been designed so that it is very difficult to read and understand them, but easy to agree to the licensing terms without reading them.
 Regardless of how easy it is to access, very few consumers read any part of the license agreement.
 Most assume the terms are unobjectionable or barely notice agreeing while installing the software.
 Companies take advantage of consumers' inattention to insert provisions into EULAs.
 Many assert that the purchaser is an adult and takes responsibility for minors' use of the product, to relieve the vendor of the issue of contracting with a minor and liability from minors' use of the product.

 EULAs, almost always offered on a take-it-or-leave-it basis as a non-negotiable condition for using the software, are very far from the prototypical contract where both parties fully understand the terms and agree of their own free will.
 Proponents argue that the contracts streamline purchases and that savings for the company could be passed to the consumer.
 Enterprises buying software for a large number of employees often negotiate the licensing agreement with the vendor.